chrisjshull/colibri/ReadMe.markdown

 1. Added Hot key to copy. (for now read-only setting)

-###### Known issue (Applies to any app using CG):

-Apple Core Graphics API has a hard time with some GL Views (Apps, Games); misinterpreting the composite mask (anyway rare, in Radar, I was lucky to catch that, e.g randomly testing Colibri CPU usage on various views invalidating a lot).
-Syndrome: the magnifier will paint a green color (mask) you might time to time perceive our friend Roswell 8-) too.
-For any complaints you take the 101, then Exit Toward University Avenue (You know the Big IKEA, made for people like us(TM)), then make a left on Middlefield (...
-BIP ...) stop at the first House with (...
-BIP ...) on the rigth you can see (...
-BIP ...) with (...
-BIP ...) that's the # (...
-BIP ...) of (...
-BIP ...) kidding 8-).

-#### Version 1.1.1

-1. CPU usage and memory optimization. (maximum top noted with strong repaints e.g a video playing: 9.2% of CPU usage versus Apple (macbook pro, 12% on mac mini snow) !DigitalColor Meter: 44.8% and sometimes more).
-2. Added activate/deactivate mouse moved event listener when the application is hidden (was really bad in term of CPU) or the window is miniaturized.
-3. Removed discard mouse moved event when the window is miniaturized.

->
-	- (oneway void)setActivatesMouseMovedEvents:(BOOL)activate {
-			if (activate) {
-					NSNumber *acceptEventGlobally = [[NSUserDefaults standardUserDefaults]
-							objectForKey:kColibriUserDefaultsAcceptEventGloballyKey
-					];
-					if ([acceptEventGlobally boolValue]) {
-							[window setAcceptsMouseMovedEvents:YES global:YES receiver:self.magnifierView];
-					} else {
-							[window setAcceptsMouseMovedEvents:YES global:NO receiver:nil];
-					}
-			} else {
-					[window setAcceptsMouseMovedEvents:NO global:NO receiver:nil];
-			}
-			return;
-	}
->

-#### Version 1.1.0
-	Added User Preferences option: Hexadecimal string prefixed by a hash sign when copying or saving a color.

-#### Version 1.0.7
-	Public release

-#### Version 1.0.0
-	Birth

 #### Description
 Colibri is a screen color picker for displaying the RGB color value of pixels on your Mac 100% Cocoa powered (e.g